JinkoSolar — 2025 at a Glance

 Overseas markets accounted for 65.5% of total revenue, slightly down from 66.2% in 2024.
 The filing notes that Jinko has entered into framework agreements and distribution agreements for ESS supply with “various power suppliers and distributors in China and worldwide, including in the Middle East and East Africa, Southeast Asia, North America, Australia, Japan, Europe and Latin America.”

-The company specifically highlighted that its overseas ESS presence “continued to expand” in 2025.
-For a solar company leveraging its existing global sales network — with teams in over 20 countries and relationships with 8,700 customers — the cross-selling opportunity for storage is substantial.
+The company stated that its overseas ESS presence “continued to expand” in 2025.
+It reports sales teams in over 20 countries and relationships with 8,700 customers.

-Jinko’s FY2025 results must be read in the context of a severe solar industry downturn.
-The 20-F is candid about the environment: “persistent excess capacity, intensified price competition, supply chain price volatility, trade protection measures, geopolitical uncertainties and grid connection bottlenecks.”
+The 20-F describes the operating environment as one of “persistent excess capacity, intensified price competition, supply chain price volatility, trade protection measures, geopolitical uncertainties and grid connection bottlenecks.”

 Solar module production capacity is: